 Recently, businesses have developed a heightened awareness of the importance of supporting the community.
 They have become involved with their communities to enhance their image, to get brand recognition and to establish themselves as preferred places to work.
-Research presented in the Public Relations Journal shows being seen as responsible supporters of the community is good for businesses' public images and their reputations.
+Research supports philanthropy being favorably perceived as good for businesses' public images and their reputations.
 Corporations worldwide have embraced this belief and established Corporate Social Responsibility goals to ensure socially responsible activities are part of their businesses' DNA.

 Although the most prominent philanthropists are very wealthy, people of all ages and income levels give charitably.
 Sometimes they contribute money and other times, they provide time and personal support.
 They give to organizations, individuals, family members, and complete strangers.